dtraytel/Bindings-as-BNFs/README.md

 1. ```Prelim.thy``` and ```Card_Prelim.thy```:
   Background libraries for various auxiliary notions and theorems.

-2. ```Template.thy```: An axiomatic implementation of polymorphic locales.
+2. ```Template.thy```: An axiomatic implementation of polymorphic locales (which are Isabelle's monomorphic modules).
 We have developed this axiomatic experimental command to avoid copy-pasting the polymorphic axiomatizations and the derived proofs.
+(See a detailed explanation and example below.)
-Templates can be thought of as polymorphic locales (Isabelle's monomorphic modules) that can also abstract over type constructors.
-The templates are used for the (co)recursors and their instantiation to obtain the substitution operators.
+In our setting, the templates are used for the (co)recursors and their instantiation to obtain the substitution operators.

 3. ```Common_Data_Codata_Bindings.thy```: The axiomatization of a sufficiently